Sand Point, Alaska: Description

 Almost half the inhabitants are of Aleut descent— mainly from the Qagan Tayagungin tribe— who support themselves by fishing and fish processing.
-There is a cold storage and fish-processing plant owned and operated by Trident Seafoods, and Peter Pan has a support facility.
+There is a cold storage and fish-processing plant owned and operated by Trident Seafoods, and Peter Pan had a support facility, now closed.
 There is an airport with a 5200 ft paved runway and daily flights (weather permitting) to Anchorage, 575 nmi to the northeast.

 The town is above the treeline, and there is a small herd of 120 bison (first introduced in the 1930s) which provides some meat for the island's inhabitants.
 It is notorious for the high winds caused by the meeting of cold air flows from the Bering Sea with the warm air over the Japan Current.
 It has a maritime climate, with temperature averages ranging from -9 to 76 °F, an average snowfall of 52 in and an average rainfall of 33 in.

 The Russian Orthodox St. Nicholas Chapel was built in Sand Point in 1933.